Gay valedictorian delivered speech through megaphone after it was rejected by Catholic school

 "School officials and representatives of the Diocese of Covington reserve the right to review and approve all student speeches to be presented in public at high school graduations," Diocese spokesperson Tim Fitzgerald said in the statement.
 "All speeches must be submitted in a timely manner.
 The student speeches for the Holy Cross High School graduation were not submitted for review before the deadline.
 When the proposed speeches were received, they were found to contain elements that were political and inconsistent with the teaching of the Catholic Church."

-Holy Cross is a diocesan high school in Covington, Kentucky just across the river from Cincinnati, Ohio with nearly 390 students.
+Holy Cross is a diocesan high school in Covington with nearly 390 students.
 It is overseen by the diocese and its school superintendent, who reports to Bishop Roger Foys.

 Bales said he and Frantz turned in their speeches Tuesday and they were approved by school officials.
 He said they were never told about the possibility of diocesan review.